maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ### 3. Media Queries

 Now that we have a Susy flexible grid, it's time to look at Ethan's second ingredient in RWD; media queries.
-To understand them let's take a little look at their history.
+Our goal is to respond to different screen sizes with content that makes sense for the device being used by our users.
+For example, maybe in smaller devices it makes sense to use a smaller font size, or a single column layout rather than a three column layout.
+Media queries will allow us to do this.
+To understand them and how they will help us, let's take a quick look at their history.

 ##### Media Types

 Media dependent stylesheets were first specified in the HTML4 and CSS2 W3C recommendations, and were designed to allow developers to target different devices through [media types][]: all, braille, embossed, handheld, print, projection, screen, speech, tty, tv.
-The idea was that through these media types, devices the belonged to the type could be targeted using @media or @import rules, or the HTML \<link> element.
+The idea was that through these media types, devices the belonged to a specific type could be targeted using @media or @import rules, or the HTML \<link> element, and served styles that applied to them and not other types.
 For example:

     %link{:href => "screen.css", :media => "screen", :rel => "stylesheet", :type => "text/css"}
     %link{:href => "print.css", :media => "print", :rel => "stylesheet", :type => "text/css"}

+In this example screen.css would be served only to devices that were of the "screen" type, and print.css was served to devices of the "print" type.

-The problem with this specification in practice for mobile was inconsistent implementation across mobile browsers, plus the list of media types did not accommodate the wide range of device types and screen sizes.
+The problem with this specification in practice for mobile was inconsistent implementation across mobile browsers, plus the list of media types did not accommodate the wide range of device types, especially in regards to different screen sizes.
 And that's essentially where media queries come in and save the day.

 ##### Media Queries to the Rescue

 With inconsistent browser implementation and so many screen sizes and new devices coming to market, developers found that using media types alone to serve up styles for specific devices was impractical.
-On June 19, 2012, although in practice well before this, an official W3C recommendation was released that greatly expanded the capabilities of media types:
+On June 19, 2012, although in practice well before this, an official W3C recommendation was released that greatly expanded the capabilities of media types through media queries:

 > A media query consists of a media type and zero or more expressions that check for the conditions of particular media features.
 Among the media features that can be used in media queries are ‘width’, ‘height’, and ‘color’.
 By using media queries, presentations can be tailored to a specific range of output devices without changing the content itself.